Architecture of New Zealand

 Architecture of New Zealand is a built environment of regions, cities and towns of New Zealand, which is best known for its connection to the land between both islands, its use of local materials, and its incorporation of natural elements.
 New Zealand architects has been generally consistent with architectural trends in the wider Western world, with some special adaptations to compensate for distinctive New Zealand climatic and cultural factors.
 In a connection to the land between North and South Islands, New Zealand architecture often reflects the surrounding landscape and topography.
 Contemporary homes may follow the contours of the land and respond to the views of nearby natural landmarks.
 Although the design of New Zealand homes enhances a connection with the environment.

 New Zealand's architecture is influenced by various cultures and building traditions from around the world, and the island country holds incredible works of commercial, residential, and cultural design.
 Some of the country's iconic buildings were built with dark basalt blocks or Oamaru stone.
 These projects are intimately tied to the country's past and geography.

 History

+Meeting house (wharenui) of Te Tokanganui-A-Noho at Te Kūiti photographed by Albert Percy Godber in 1917.

-The Indigenous peoples of New Zealand, Māori, travelled from islands of the Pacific 800–900 years ago.
-The Indigenous architecture of Māori was an 'elaborate tradition of timber architecture'.
+The indigenous Māori peoples of New Zealand are descendants of voyagers from islands of the Pacific 800–900 years ago.
+The homegrown architecture developed of the later Māori was an 'elaborate tradition of timber architecture'.
 Māori constructed rectangular buildings (whare) with a 'small door, an extension of the roof and walls to form a porch, and an interior with hearths along the centre and sleeping places along the walls' for protection against the cold.
 These structures differed from those in the Pacific, but the organisation was the same with buildings centering around an open communal space, called the marae ātea.
 Woodworking, carving and construction skills were demonstrated in 'elaborate elevated storage houses' called pataka.